zuqer/okta-signin-widget/README2.md

 ```

 - `helpLinks`
-  - `help :: String` - Custom link href for the "Help" link
+  - `(String) help` - Custom link href for the "Help" link
-  - `forgotPassword :: String` - Custom link href for the "Forgot Password" link
+  - `(String) forgotPassword` - Custom link href for the "Forgot Password" link
-  - `unlock :: String` - Custom link href for the "Unlock Account" link. **Note:** `features.selfServiceUnlock` must be set to `true`, and the self service unlock feature must be enabled in your admin settings.
+  - `(String) unlock` - Custom link href for the "Unlock Account" link. **Note:** `features.selfServiceUnlock` must be set to `true`, and the self service unlock feature must be enabled in your admin settings.
-  - `custom :: Array` - Array of custom link objects that will be added to the "Need help signing in?" section.
+  - `(Array) custom` - Array of custom link objects that will be added to the "Need help signing in?" section.

 ### Feature flags